 - Turn the motor switch to the “On” position and start using the pressure washer.

-When you’ve completed the task, switch the electric pressure washer off and remove the plug from the outlet.
+When you’ve completed, say, cleaning your gutters with your washer, switch the electric pressure washer off and remove the plug from the outlet.
 Release the pressure by squeezing the gun after you’ve shut off the pressure washer.
 Turn off the faucet and disconnect the water inlet and high-pressure hose.
 Drain excess water and remove the nozzle.

 How To Start A Gas Pressure Washer